Little is known for certain about the early history of this ancient church – we must rely largely on deduction.

 Returning to the door of the Church, the visitor will see the Font and an old oak table.
 The Font dates back to the 16th or 17th century.
 The stem is of Flemish design and the serpent is more likely to refer to the emblem of Aesculapius the Greek god of medicine than to the tempter of Eve.
 The allusion is presumably to the healing powers of Baptism.

-The church underwent a major restoration between 1999 and 2005 with the nave roof being restored, a new heating and lighting system installed, the organ renovated and the bells refurbished and for the first time since their installation in 1782 made to ring 'full-circle'.
-At the same time a toilet and kitchen were built in the tower.
+The church underwent a major restoration between 1999 and 2005, funded by a grant from the national lottery.
+This enabled the nave roof to be restored, a new heating and lighting system installed, and the organ renovated.
+The bells were refurbished with the very generous assistance of The Powell’s of Michaelston-y-Fedw Historical Trust and for the first time since their installation in 1782 made to ring ‘full-circle’.
+At the same time a toilet and kitchen were built in the tower with a bequest from Bill and Ann Woodley who had worshiped in the Church for very many years.

 The parishioners of Michaelston-y-Fedw are alone responsible for maintaining this ancient Church and the visitor is asked to pray for those who bear this responsibility and if possible to make some offering through the collection box inside the Church.

-The History of Michaelston Church was revised in the year of our Lord 2006 by the Reverend John Dale.
+The History of Michaelston Church was revised in the year of our Lord 2006 by the Reverend John Dale and amended in 2016 for the 90th Birthday of Her Majesty Queen Elizabeth II